TokisakiKurumi2001/LandMark/lesson_take_note.md

 # Single View App contains 1 View only.
 To add more objects, use VStack and HStack

 Since our view is Single View, it will return only 1 view instance only.
 Therefore, to create multiple object.
 We use VStack, which vertically hold it child.
-And HStack, which horizontally store it child
+And HStack, which horizontally store it child.

+Nested VStack(HStack) is possible.

 ```swift
 VStack(alignment: .leading) {